Zokrates/ZoKrates/zokrates_book/src/toolbox/abi.md

 # ZoKrates ABI

-In order to interact programatically with compiled ZoKrates programs, ZoKrates supports passing arguments using an ABI.
+In order to interact programmatically with compiled ZoKrates programs, ZoKrates supports passing arguments using an ABI.

 To illustrate this, we'll use the following example program: